allan-tulane/sp24-assignment-01-benfrankstein/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+  The base case checks if x is less than or equal to 1. then it calls foo again with x-1 and x-2 and sums the result.
+Basically meaning the recursive call, sums the two preceding numbers which are stated from -1 and -2.
 .
 .
 .